-Specific receptor for GnRH-II (GnRHR-II) was first described in lower vertebrates, than it was reported in primates (Millar et al., 2001; Neill et al., 2001) (Parhar et al., 2005).
-Cloning of GnRHR-II from Marmoset monkey cDNA showed that this receptor has only 41% amino acid identity with the GnRHR-I and has a C-terminal tail, in contrast to GnRHR-I. Consequently, it undergoes desensitization and internalization.
-PCR and immunocytochemistry also showed that the GnRHR-II is expressed ubiquitously in human tissues (Grundker et al., 2002), including brain, pituitary and reproductive tissues (Millar et al., 2001; Neill et al., 2001), couples to $G{q/11}$ proteins (White et al., 1998), and stimulates the production of IP3 when activated by its specific agonist GnRH-II (Millar et al., 2001).
-So far, there is no evidence for the presence of this receptor subtype in rats and the stimulatory action of GnRH-II on IP3 production and gonadotropin release appears to be mediated by GnRHR-I (Okada et al., 2003; Mongiat et al., 2004).
+Specific receptor for GnRH-II (GnRHR-II) was first described in lower vertebrates, then it was reported in primates (Millar et al. 2001, Neill et al. 2001, Parhar et al. 2005).
+Cloning of GnRHR-II from Marmoset monkey cDNA showed that this receptor has only 41 % amino acid identity with the GnRHR-I and has a C-terminal tail, in contrast to GnRHR-I. Consequently, it undergoes desensitization and internalization.
+PCR and immunocytochemistry also showed that the GnRHR-II is expressed ubiquitously in human tissues (Grundker et al. 2002), including brain, pituitary and reproductive tissues (Millar et al. 2001, Neill et al. 2001), couples to G{q/11} proteins (White et al. 1998) and stimulates the production of IP3 when activated by its specific agonist GnRH-II (Millar et al. 2001).
+So far, there is no evidence for the presence of this receptor subtype in rats and the stimulatory action of GnRH-II on IP3 production and gonadotropin release appears to be mediated by GnRHR-I (Okada et al. 2003, Mongiat et al. 2004).

 Here we compared effects of GnRH-I and GnRH-II on calcium signaling and gonadotropin release in rat neonatal pituitary gonadotrophs.
-Like gonadotrophs from prepubertal, peripubertal and adult animals, neonatal gonadotrophs express functional GnRHR-I. A larger fraction of neonatal gonadotrophs also expresses high level of melatonin MT1 and MT2 receptors, which operate through G{i/o} signaling pathway (Vanecek, 1988) (Balik et al., 2004).
-Our results are consistent with Mongiat et al. data, indicating that the stimulatory action of GnRH-II on gonadotropin release is mediated by GnRHR-I, but that this agonist is not equipotent as GnRH-I in triggering secretion.
-We also show that in neonatal gonadotrophs cAMP signaling pathway significantly contributes in agonist control of gonadotropin secretion, probably serving as an amplifier of calcium-mediated exocytosis.
+Like gonadotrophs from prepubertal, peripubertal and adult animals, neonatal gonadotrophs express functional GnRHR-I. A larger fraction of neonatal gonadotrophs also expresses high levels of melatonin MT1 and MT2 receptors, which operate through G{i/o} signaling pathway (Vaněček 1988) (Balík et al. 2004).
+Our results are consistent with the data of Mongiat et al. (2004), indicating that the stimulatory action of GnRH-II on gonadotropin release is mediated by GnRHR-I and inhibited by melatonin, but that this agonist is not equipotent as GnRH-I in triggering the secretion.
+We also show that in neonatal gonadotrophs cAMP signaling pathway significantly contributes to agonist control of gonadotropin secretion, probably serving as an amplifier of calcium-mediated exocytosis.